CompGenomeLab/PHACE/README.md

 ## How to Obtain PHACE Results

 Here, we assume you have MSA, a phylogenetic tree, and ASR outputs for the protein of interest.
-These data should be produced similarly to our previous approach.
-If you need assistance with this part, please refer to the [PHACT Repository](https://github.com/CompGenomeLab/PHACT).

 ### Step-by-Step Workflow